Keshari Nath Tripathi

 Keshari Nath Tripathi (10 November 1934 – 8 January 2023) was an Indian politician, who served as Governor of West Bengal from July 2014 to July 2019 and also as Governor of Bihar, Meghalaya, and Mizoram at various times.
 He was a member of Bharatiya Janata Party (BJP).
 He was the Speaker of Uttar Pradesh legislative assembly three times, and the president of BJP Uttar Pradesh.

 Tripathi was a multifaceted personality who excelled in the fields of law, politics and literature.
-His legal and political career spanned more than five decades during which he contributed richly in the fields of law, administration, literature and public good.
+His legal and political career spanned more than five decades during which he contributed to the fields of law, administration, literature and public good.

 Personal life

-Tripathi was born on 10 November 1934 to Harish Chandra Tripathi and Shiva Devi at Prayagraj, Uttar Pradesh.
+Tripathi was born on 10 November 1934 to Harish Chandra Tripathi and Shiva Devi at Allahabad, Uttar Pradesh.
 He was youngest of three brothers and four sisters.
-His eldest brother Kashi Nath Tripathi was also a member of Jansangh and was a advocate of the District Court.
+His eldest brother Kashi Nath Tripathi was also a member of Jansangh and was an advocate of the District Court.
 He guided and mentored Tripathi in his legal and political journey.
 Tripathi also received a lot of encouragement and support from his elder brother Kailash Nath Tripathi who always stood by his side in all his political endeavours.

 He married Sudha Tripathi in 1958.
 She was the daughter of Pt Satya Narain Mishra of Varanasi who was a Freedom Fighter.
 He has one son and two daughters: Neeraj Tripathi, Ms. Namita Tripathi and Nidhi Ojha.

 His son Neeraj Tripathi has been nominated as the BJP candidate from Prayagraj for the forthcoming Lok Sabha elections.
 His daughter-in law, Kavita Yadav Tripathi is also a member of BJP and is Pradesh mantri in BJP Mahila Morcha in UP.

 His daughter, Nidhi Ojha is a civil servant presently posted in a central ministry.
 His son-in-law Col. Manish Ojha (retd.) served in the Indian Army for thirty plus years.

 His granddaughter Ms Shivangi Tripathi is a practicing lawyer at the High Court of Allahabad.